Karnataka coast put on high alert following Tamil Nadu terror threat

 Bengaluru, Aug 26: The Coastal Security Police in coastal Malpe in Karnataka has issued a public notice asking people to be on alert in view of intelligence reports about infiltration of six Lashkar-e-Taiba terrorists into neighbouring Tamil Nadu, police said.

-The public notice asked the people of Malpe area in Udupi to be vigilant and inform the police if they come across any suspicious looking persons, they said.
+The public notice asked the people of Malpe area in Udupi to be vigilant and inform the police if they come across any suspicious-looking persons, they said.

 It comes days after Tamil Nadu was put on high alert after intelligence agencies said six Lashkar-e-Taiba terrorists, including a Pakistani, have sneaked into the state from Sri Lanka to carry out destructive activities.